 - 15. Under Section 330 of POCA, persons working in the regulated sector are required to report knowledge or suspicion, or reasonable grounds for knowledge or suspicion, that another person is engaged in money laundering to a nominated officer where that knowledge or suspicion, or reasonable grounds for knowledge or suspicion, came to those persons in the course of their business or employment in the regulated sector.
-In a firm, the nominated officer is usually known as a Money Laundering Reporting Officer13 ('MLRO') and is referred to as such in this Appendix (see paragraphs 22-24 of this Appendix).
-If, as a result of that report, the MLRO has knowledge or suspicion of, or reasonable grounds to know or suspect money laundering, the MLRO then has a responsibility to report to the Financial Intelligence Unit of the NCA. - 16.
+In a firm, the nominated officer is usually known as a Money Laundering Reporting Officer13 ('MLRO') and is referred to as such in this Appendix (see paragraphs 22-24 of this Appendix).14 If, as a result of that report, the MLRO has knowledge or suspicion of, or reasonable grounds to know or suspect money laundering, the MLRO then has a responsibility to report to the Financial Intelligence Unit of the NCA. - 16.
 Auditors who consider that the actions they plan to take, or may be asked to take, will result in themselves committing a principal money laundering offence are required to obtain prior consent to those actions from their MLRO and the MLRO is required to seek appropriate prior consent from the NCA (see paragraphs 49-51 of this Appendix).
+Auditors could also commit a principal offence through acts of omission.